cypress-io/circleci-orb/docs/examples.md

 ## install-extra-tool

-Sometimes you want to install another tool after installing regular dependencies but before running "cypress verify" and caching NPM modules and Cypress binary.
-In this example, it installs one more tool "print-env" and runs it.
+Sometimes you want to install another tool after installing regular dependencies but before running `cypress verify` and caching NPM modules and Cypress binary.
+In this example, it installs one more tool, `print-env`, and runs it.

 ```yaml
 version: 2.1